-NOTE: The Cache folder and the PersistantData.xml file are not shared in this process.
+i NOTE: The Cache folder and the PersistantData.xml file are not shared in this process.

 IMPORTANT: Folders and files are overwritten in this process.
-You may want to make copies of your
+You may want to make copies of your original files before starting this process.

 By default, the configuration folders and files of a user are saved to C:\Users\<Current User>\AppData\ Local\Quest\Security Explorer\v9.
 You can choose to change the location where your configuration folders and files are stored.